-Allow ARP broadcasts: This function allows you to configure whether global ARP broadcasts should be forwarded by the bridge.
-If enabled, the bridge will allow broadcasts to the MAC destination address FF:FF:FF:FF:FF:FF:FF.
+Allow ARP broadcasts: Turn on to allow global ARP broadcasts to be forwarded by the bridge.
+If enabled, the bridge forwards broadcasts destined to the Target MAC address FF:FF:FF:FF:FF:FF of the ARP packet.
 This, however, could be used by an alleged attacker to gather various information about the network cards employed within the respective network segment or even the security product itself.
 Therefore, the default setting is not to let such broadcasts pass the bridge.